khaors/geocompr/main.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">All the grid cells in equal-area projections have the same size.
 Therefore, these projections are recommended when performing many raster operations, such as distance calculation.</div>\EndKnitrBlock{rmdnote}

-In the fist step we need to obtain the proj4 definition of the existing projected CRS appropriate for this area or create a new one using the [Projection Wizard](http://projectionwizard.org/) online tool [@savric_projection_2016].
+In the fist step we need to obtain the proj4 definition of the existing projected CRS appropariate for this area or create a new one using the [Projection Wizard](http://projectionwizard.org/) online tool [@savric_projection_2016].
 For this example, we used the Oblique Lambert azimuthal equal-area projection.
 The second step is to define the `bilinear` reprojection method: